moshelando/gotten_to_the_point/md/biology/chapter6.md

 **Inhibitor:**

-- Molecule that inhibits an enzyme from facilitating its reaction
+- Inhibitors are molecules that prevent an enzyme from catalyzing its reaction
+- The cell uses inhibitors to control the formation of products
+- Classes of inhibation:
-    - **Competitive Inhibition:** A non-substrate molecules inhibits the enzyme by bonding with the active site, “competing” with the substrate and taking its spot
+    - **Competitive inhibition:** The inhibitor bonds to the enzyme's active site, "competing" with the substrate and using up the active site
-    - **Non-Competitive Inhibition:** A molecule inhibits the enzyme by bonding to it - generally to an allosteric site, not the activation site - and causing it to change its active site’s shape and no longer fit the substrate
+    - **Non-competitive inhibition:** Instead of bonding to the active site, the inhibitor bonds to a different site, which causes the enzyme to change shape and no longer fit the substrate

 **Allosteric Site:**

-- Area on enzyme where non-substrate molecules can bond
+- Part of an enzyme where **allosteric effectors** bond
-- Can enhance or inhibit the enzyme’s functionality by changing its shape
+- Allosteric effectors are not substrate; instead, they regulate the enzyme by bonding to it and changing its shape
+- Allosteric effectors can enhance the enzyme or inhibit it, as is non-competitive inhibition

 **Feedback Inhibition:**